Young Professional

 How much does it cost me to participate in the Young Professional category?

-It costs nothing to submit the profile to the IEC pool.
-Only after you have received an invitation you can apply for the work permit.
-These fees below will only be paid in the last step of the work permit application after you have received an invitation and uploaded all the documents.
+It is completely free to submit your profile to the IEC pool!
+You only need to pay the fees after you’ve received an invitation to apply for the work permit.
+These fees are due in the final step of the work permit application, once you’ve received the invitation and uploaded all the required documents.

-The Young Professional work permit application is not much different than the Working Holiday application.
+The Young Professional work permit application is quite similar to the Working Holiday application process.

 Now here comes the difference